cendrizzi/octoprint-mini-howto/README.md

   * [Sources](#sources)

 # OctoPi and OctoPrint Mini Guide
 A complete guide for setting up OctoPi and Octoprint for the Prusa Mini.
-While this guide focuses on OctoPi -- which packages OctoPrint, mjpg-streamer, and more for the raspberry pi -- if you want to install OctoPrint on another platform feel free to skip to the OctoPrint setup instructions.
+While this guide is biased towards OctoPi -- which packages OctoPrint, mjpg-streamer, and more for the raspberry pi -- if you want to use OctoPrint on another platform feel free to skip to the OctoPrint setup instructions after installation.

 ## What You Need For OctoPi
 This guide will be more useful if you have all the equipment required.
 Here is a list: